 WHAT IS MEDICARE?

-Expanding Medicare to cover more Americans involves expanding a working system that all doctors and hospitals and millions of Americans are already familiar with.
+Expanding Medicare to cover more Americans involves expanding a system that has worked for over 50 years that all doctors and hospitals and millions of Americans are familiar with.
 Medicare works.

 No Conflict of Interest

 Under Medicare the actual work of processing claims is performed by private contractors that bid to do the administrative work on competitive contracts.
 Medicare contractors receive a few pennies for each claim they process.
 The contractors do not make any extra money if they deny a claim.
 This eliminates the conflict of interest that private profit-seeking insurance companies have with their customers.